Creatone/owca/docs/mesos.rst

 Task's resources for Mesos
 ==========================

+- disk
+- cpus
+- mem

-Task resources "disk" and "mem" are scalar values expressed in bytes.
+Task resources "disk" and "mems" are scalar values expressed in bytes.
 Fractional "cpus" values correspond to partial shares of a CPU.